How to Get Into Johns Hopkins: Strategies and Essays That Worked

 On that note, if a Johns Hopkins alum says that they are working on a startup, they should be taken seriously.
 In 2014, Johns Hopkins Technology Ventures was founded to help translate research done within the Johns Hopkins’ ecosystem into the market.
 Since then, their portfolio has come to include over 130 companies that have collectively raised over $3 billion in venture funding.

 No matter what course of study your child pursues, Johns Hopkins is likely a strong choice.
-According to the Johns Hopkins website, only 6 percent of the class of 2021 was unemployed six months after graduation.
+According to the Johns Hopkins website, only 9 percent of the most recent class was unemployed or not enrolled in graduate school six months after graduation.
 Over half the class had joined the workforce, one-third had enrolled directly in grad school, and 5 percent were pursuing nontraditional employment, such as enlisting in the military or entrepreneurship.

 Johns Hopkins University rankings